2024-03-28 13:19:21

 The Agency recommends strengthening inspections on the most risky goods, especially if they are not covered by mandatory controls under current regulations, such as passion fruit and avocados for example.
 The Agency also recalls the need to strictly respect the requirements laid down for fruits when they are imported from countries infested with B. dorsalissuch as mangoes, to secure the quality of the merchandise.

 The Agency adds that it is important to make travelers aware of the risks generated by the movement of plants and plant products.
-It supports the strict ban on the importation by passengers of plants which could constitute a route of entry for harmful organisms such as B. dorsalis.
+It supports the strict ban on the importation by passengers of plants which might constitute a route of entry for harmful organisms such as B. dorsalis.

 A moderate probability of lasting establishment in the low-altitude Mediterranean belt, including Corsica